pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

 ## Course summary
-Here are the course summary as its given on the course [link](https://www.coursera.org/learn/nlp-sequence-models):

 > This course will teach you how to build models for natural language, audio, and other sequence data.
 Thanks to deep learning, sequence algorithms are working far better than just two years ago, and this is enabling numerous exciting applications in speech recognition, music synthesis, chatbots, machine translation, natural language understanding, and many others.
 >